 After determining whether the bout should present itself as even money or a ‘David vs Goliath’ affair, it must be packaged effectively to enhance buy rates.
 In this case, the optimal method would be to create the image of a ‘path’, to a watershed bout with a worldwide favourite.
 That could well prove the differential factor here, and the respective form of the two fighters is the obvious foundation to a deeper backstory.

 Going into October, both fighters hold a perfect, undefeated record, further deepening the desire amongst fans to see Saunders and Smith fight.
 Any match where one fighter must lose a clean record is guaranteed to prove popular amongst a paying audience.
-In terms of ‘form’, the question then reverts to how they are winning, and with Smith’s record not short of a shining example of how to destroy an opponent, he shades this argument.
+In terms of ‘form’, the question then reverts to how they are winning, and with Smith’s record not short of a 2 of how to destroy an opponent, he shades this argument.